ant-research/AvatarArtist/README.md

   <img src="docs/avatarartist_infer_overview.gif"  width="850px" />
   <p>
     <em>
-      Our approach consists of two steps during the inference process.First, the DiT model generates a 4D representation based on the input image.Then, our Motion-Aware Cross-Domain Renderer takes this 4D representation as input and,<br>
-      guided by both the input image and driving signals, renders it into the final target image.
+    Our approach consists of two steps during the inference process.
+First, the DiT model generates a 4D representation based on the input image.
+Then, our Motion-Aware Cross-Domain Renderer takes this 4D representation as input and, guided by both the input image and driving signals, renders it into the final target image.
     </em>
   </p>
 </div>